 It’s exactly like that.
 It’s like me being a little rat, eating some cheese and colors are sparking in my head.

-Where have been some unorthodox or satisfying places you’ve recorded that really affected the emotion of the music?
-And what have been some unusual instruments or sounds you’ve found yourself incorporating?
+Have there been any unorthodox or satisfying places you’ve recorded that really affected the emotion of the music?
+Has there been any unusual instruments or sounds you’ve found yourself incorporating?

 I’ve recorded in a lot of different places.
 I’ve recorded in a West German church.
 One of my live records was recorded in a west german church in Berlin.
 It was one of the first churches to be reconstructed after the war.
 There’s a special piano and beautiful acoustics.
 I also recorded strings in an East German studio in Berlin where all of the music was recorded from 1950, until the wall came down.
 It’s an amazing and beautiful space with incredible acoustics.
 I recorded at Air Studios, which is an incredible sound as well.
 It’s a church but has a beautiful and incredible open sound.